HCaldwell95/salt-and-stone-studios/README.md

 ### Existing Features SCREENSHOTS OF FEATURE DISCUSSING - EVERYTHING IS A FEATURE EVEN PARAGRAPHS

 - __Logo__
-  - The logo for my project is stamped in the top left corner of the header and is consistant through every page.
+  - The logo for my project is stamped in the top left corner of the header and is consistent through every page.
 This serves as a constant reminder of where the user is and promotes connection.

   <img src="assets/images/logo-home-readme.png" alt="Image showing logo of website on Home page">
   <img src="assets/images/logo-studios-readme.png" alt="Image showing logo of website on Studios page">